Michael Blackson

-Michael Blackson, is a Ghanaian actor and comedian born in Liberia, based in the United States.
+Michael Kojo Blackson (born Jafari Ferguson; November 28, 1972) is a Ghanaian-American actor and comedian.

 Career

 In 2005, Blackson released a comedy sketch CD entitled Modasucka: Welcome to America.
 Also in 2005, he made an appearance on the TV series 30 Rock, P. Diddy Presents: The Bad Boys of Comedy on HBO, and starred in a commercial for Chappelle's Show on Comedy Central.

 In 2011, Blackson appeared on Starz's Martin Lawrence Presents: 1st Amendment Stand-Up and Showtime's Shaquille O'Neal Presents All Star Comedy Jam.

 In 2019, Blackson appeared in the "Wakonda" official music video by Akon.

 Personal life

-On July 31, 2021, Blackson proposed to his girlfriend, Rada Darling, during a radio interview on The Breakfast Club, they continue to be together as partners.
+On July 31, 2021, Blackson proposed to his girlfriend, Rada Darling, during a radio interview on The Breakfast Club.
+They continue to be together as partners.
 On November 24, 2021, he became a U.S citizen.
 Blackson is the uncle of San Francisco 49ers cornerback Eli Apple.
 As part of his work in philanthropy he built a school in Ghana that was commissioned in early January 2023.
 The school is located at Agona Nsaba in the Agona East District of Ghana’s Central Region, where he grew up.

-In 2025, he announced split from fiancée Rada Darling.
-In July of 2025 Blackson had a son.
+In 2025, he announced his split from fiancée Rada Darling after welcoming a son Kweku Blackson with reality star Nadia Beddini.

+He's currently dating Love & Hip Hop: Miami co star Gaelle "Heaven" Jacquees and In Fall 2026 her announced pregnancy.